h0tk3y/inner-fs/README.md

 * File attributes are currently supported in a limited way (only operations with `BasicFileAttributes` and `BasicFileAttributeView` are supported, but not the named attributes).

 * Directory entries are quite big (~301 byte) and are allocated with iteration through the whole directory to find a vacant place.
 This can be optimized.

+* Currently, the instances of InnerFS are identical with no possible customization.
+There is room for improvement in paremeterizing the file systems.
+What comes to mind first is setting `BLOCK_SIZE` for a file system, but several other things can be done, too.
+Anyway, this would rather require increasing design complexity than that of the implementation.